Charles Spencer, 9th Earl Spencer: Career

-Spencer worked as an on-air correspondent with NBC News from 1986 to 1995, primarily for the network's morning programme, Today, and NBC Nightly News.
+Spencer worked as an on-air correspondent with NBC News from 1986 to 1995, primarily for the network's morning programme, Today and NBC Nightly News.
 He wrote and presented the 12-part documentary series Great Houses of the World (1994-1995) for NBC Super Channel.
 He also worked as a reporter for Granada Television from 1991 to 1993.

-Spencer has written several book reviews for The Guardian and The Independent on Sunday as well as feature stories for The Guardian, The Daily Telegraph, The Sunday Telegraph and American publications such as Vanity Fair, Verandah and Nest.
+Spencer has written several book reviews for The Guardian and The Independent on Sunday, as well as feature stories for The Guardian, The Daily Telegraph, The Sunday Telegraph and American publications such as Vanity Fair, Verandah and Nest.

-Upon his father's death on 29 March 1992, 27-year-old Spencer succeeded as 9th Earl Spencer, 9th Viscount Althorp, 9th Viscount Spencer of Althorp, 9th Baron Spencer of Althorp, and 4th Viscount Althorp.
-He also inherited Althorp, the family's ancestral seat in Northamptonshire.
+Upon his father's death on 29 March 1992, Spencer succeeded as 9th Earl Spencer.
+He also inherited Althorp House, the family's ancestral seat in Northamptonshire.
 Since 2009, he has restored Althorp, re-roofing it and restoring its entire exterior for the first time since the 1780s.
 He has also helped establish Althorp Living History, a handmade fine-furniture line reproducing pieces from the collection at Althorp.
 The Spencer family's wealth derived from their profitable sheep farming in the Tudor era.

-On 31 August 1997, his older sister Diana died after a car crash in Paris and Spencer delivered the eulogy at her funeral service held at Westminster Abbey six days later.
-In his eulogy he rebuked both Britain's royal family and the press for their treatment of his sister.
-Spencer ruled out conspiracy theories concerning his sister's death, and called the alleged letter she wrote 10 months before her death in which she discussed her fears of a planned accident "just a bizarre coincidence rather than tied in with reality."
-Spencer received an apology from Tim Davie, the BBC's director general, in late 2020 for the unethical practices used by BBC staff to gain his sister's consent to be interviewed in November 1995 for the corporation's Panorama television programme.
-Former BBC chairman Michael Grade said a full inquiry should be conducted, which Davie has said will happen.